IFB-ElixirFr/ifbcat/README.md

 ## How code is formatted

-Code is formatted using https://github.com/psf/black.
+Code is formatted using https://github.com/psf/black (version 20.8b1).
 Please use pre-commit along with black to commit only well formatted code:
 ```
 #install dependencies
 pip install -r requirements-dev.txt